-The Regulation holds that certain tasks, when accomplished by a distributor, an importer or other persons, oblige these persons to meet the obligations incumbent on the manufacturer 7.
+The Regulation holds that certain activities, when accomplished by a distributor, an importer or other persons, oblige these persons to meet the obligations incumbent on the manufacturer 10.

-→ 3.1 The importer provides information or changes the packaging
+→ 3.1 The importer provides information or changes the packaging of the device

-The importer can provide a label and/or instruction leaflet, including their translation, relating to a device already placed on the market, as well as further information which is necessary in order to market the device in the relevant Member State.
+The importer can provide a label and/or instruction leaflet, including their translation, relating to a device already placed on the market, as well as further information which is necessary in order to market the device in the relevant Member State 11.

-The importer can also change the outer packaging of a device already placed on the market if the repackaging is necessary in order to market the device in the relevant Member State 9.
+The importer can also change the outer packaging of a device already placed on the market if the repackaging is necessary in order to market the device in the relevant Member State 12.
 This repackaging must not affect the original condition of the device.

-In both these cases, the importer shall 10:
+In both these cases, the importer shall 13:

-- have a quality management system ensuring that: - the activities performed on the device are done so by a means and under conditions that preserve the original condition of the device, - the translation of information is accurate and up to date, - the packaging of the repackaged device is not defective, of poor quality nor untidy, - the importer is informed of any corrective action taken by the manufacturer in relation to the device in question; - at least 28 days prior to making the device available on the market, submit to the competent authority a certificate, issued by a notified body designated for the type of devices in question, attesting that the quality management system of the importer is compliant with requirements; - indicate on the device or, where that is impracticable, on its packaging or on a document accompanying the device, the activity carried out on the device together with its name and address at which it can be contacted:
+- have a quality management system certified by a notified body ensuring that: - -the activities performed on the device are done so by a means and under conditions that preserve the original condition of the device, - the translation of information is accurate and up to date, - the packaging of the repackaged device is not defective, of poor quality nor untidy, - the importer is informed of any corrective action taken by the manufacturer in relation to the device in question; - indicate on the device or, where that is impracticable, on its packaging or on a document accompanying the device, the activity carried out on the device together with its name and address at which it can be contacted; - inform the manufacturer and the competent authority of the Member State in which they plan to make the device available, at least 28 days prior to making it available, of their intention to make the relabelled or repackaged device available and provide them with a sample or mock-up of the relabelled or repackaged device upon request;